 All vaccines must be stored within the recommended temperature range of +2°C to +8°C at all times.
 Maintaining the cold chain is important to ensure that effective and potent vaccines are administered to patients.

 Immunisation providers are responsible for ensuring all staff are trained in vaccine storage and cold chain management.
-The NSW Health Vaccine Storage and Cold Chain Management online training module should be used to facilitate staff education and aims to equip staff to effectively manage the cold chain.
+The NSW Health Vaccine Storage and Cold Chain Management online training module should be used to facilitate staff education to equip staff to effectively manage the cold chain.

 - Staff working in NSW public facilities should refer to the Vaccine Storage and Cold Chain Management Policy for mandatory training requirements